What is the current poverty rate in the United States?

 The official poverty measure was developed in the 1960s in conjunction with President Lyndon Johnson’s War on Poverty.
 Each September the U.S. Census Bureau releases an update of the national poverty rate for the prior year.

-The official measure measure today is based on data from the Current Population Survey Annual Social and Economic Supplement.
+The official measure today is based on data from the Current Population Survey Annual Social and Economic Supplement.
 The survey is sent to U.S. households, so the poverty estimates do not include those who are homeless.
-The sample also excludes military personnel who do not live with at least one civilian adult.
+The sample also excludes military personnel who do not live with at least one civilian adult as well as incarcerated adults.

 How high has the poverty rate in the U.S. been historically?